-Informal Resolution is applicable when the parties voluntarily agree to resolve the matter through Alternate Resolution, mediation, restorative practices, etc., when the Respondent accepts responsibility for violating Policy, or when the CDO & Senior Title IX Administrator or Title IX Cocoordinator can resolve the matter informally by providing remedies to resolve the situation.
-The CDO & Senior Title IX Administrator or Title IX Administrator or Title IX Cocoordinator if an investigation will be paused during Informal Resolution, or if it will be limited, or will continue during the Informal Resolution process.
+Informal Resolution is applicable when the parties voluntarily agree to resolve the matter through Alternate Resolution, mediation, restorative practices, etc., when the Respondent accepts responsibility for violating Policy, or when the CDO & Senior Title IX Administrator or Title IX Coordinator can resolve the matter informally by providing remedies to resolve the situation.
+The CDO & Senior Title IX Administrator or Title IX Administrator or Title IX Coordinator has the discretion to determine if an investigation will be paused during Informal Resolution, or if it will be limited, or will continue during the Informal Resolution process.